๐ŸšปIntro to Gender Studies

 Pink Is for Girls, Blue Is for Boys

-• Historical reversal—until the 1940s, pink was considered masculine and blue feminine, proving these associations are arbitrary social conventions, not natural
+• Historical reversal: until roughly the 1940s, pink was often recommended for boys (as a "stronger" color) and blue for girls (as "dainty"), proving these associations are arbitrary social conventions, not natural

-• Marketing and capitalism—the gendered color binary emerged largely through 20th-century advertising, showing how consumer culture reinforces gender norms
+• Marketing and capitalism: the rigid gendered color binary emerged largely through mid-20th-century advertising and was intensified by 1980s-era market segmentation, showing how consumer culture reinforces gender norms

-• Enforcement through exclusion—children who violate color norms face peer ridicule, demonstrating how the gender binary is policed from earliest ages
+• Enforcement through exclusion: children who violate color norms face peer ridicule and adult correction, demonstrating how the gender binary is policed from the earliest ages

 Leadership, Authority, and Institutional Power